 HOW WILL COUNTIES BE IMPACTED FOR THE INITIAL TITLE AND REGISTRATION TRANSACTION?

-As authorized under Iowa Code 321A, the counties will be required to deny or hold transactions suspend registration until the customer has provided the proper proof of SR-22 to allow title and registration.
-There are three two basic scenarios that may arise if a customer does not have proof of SR-22:
+As authorized under Iowa Code 321A, the counties will be required to suspend registration until the customer has provided the proper proof of SR-22 to allow registration.
+There are two basic scenarios that may arise: